Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels'

-\begin{rem} In Line 9 of Algorithm \ref{alg:p3}, note that the channel code \cite{Arikan09} requires a uniformly distributed message.
+\begin{rem} In Line 10 of Algorithm \ref{alg:p3}, note that the channel code \cite{Arikan09} requires a uniformly distributed message.
 While $\concat_{l\in \mathcal{L}} \widetilde{A}^{1:K}_{b,l}[\mathcal{H}_{U|Y}]$ is not a sequence of uniformly distributed bits, $D_b$ is a sequence of uniformly distributed bits over $\llbracket 1, 2^{L|\mathcal{H}_{U|Y} |} \rrbracket$. \end{rem}

 \textbf{High-level description of the initialization phase}: The initialization phase is depicted in Figure~\ref{figinit} and consists in $B_0$ communication blocks.
-All the communication blocks are independent, and each Block $b\in\mathcal{B}_0$ will lead to the exchange of a key Key$_b$ between the legitimate users, which will be shown to be secret from the eavesdropper in the proof of Theorem \ref{thmain}.\ref{thmain1}.
+All the communication blocks are independent, and each Block $b\in\mathcal{B}_0$ will lead to the exchange of a key Key$_b$ between the legitimate users, which will be shown to be secret from the eavesdropper.
 Additionally, $B_0$ is chosen such that the length of the keys $(\textup{Key}_b)_{b \in \mathcal{B}_0}$ is sufficiently large to be used in the main coding scheme, which is described in the next section and allows the exchange of a secret message between the legitimate users.
-It will also be shown in the proof of Theorem \ref{thmain}.\ref{thmain1} that the initialization phase considered jointly with the main coding scheme has a negligible effect on the overall communication rate and the overall information leakage to the eavesdropper.
+It will also be shown that the initialization phase considered jointly with the main coding scheme has a negligible effect on the overall communication rate and the overall information leakage to the~eavesdropper.